canonical/sphinx-stack-docs/docs/how-to/troubleshooting/rtd-issues.rst

 Probable cause
 ~~~~~~~~~~~~~~

-During the GitHub PR build process, the ``.readthedocs.yaml`` file is not accessible to the build system.
-This can happen if the file is missing or if it is not in the root of the repository (default location).
+The ``.readthedocs.yaml`` file is not be accessible to the build system.
+This can happen if the file is missing or if it is not in the location configured in RTD.

 Resolution